openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

     Configure extra route to the router in each region for EW traffic

-Adding router interface to local router for cross OpenStack L2 network will make the local router as the default gateway router in this region::
+Adding router interface to local router for cross Neutron L2 network will make the local router as the default gateway router in this region::

     # default north-south traffic will go through this router